-- Emphasizing the distinction between competencies and skills / abilities (in whatever terms), a distinction that allows to question whether the competencies acquired in the different courses make sense in term of the abilities you acquire.
+Emphasizing the distinction between competencies and skills / abilities (in whatever terms), a distinction that allows to question whether the competencies acquired in the different courses make sense in term of the abilities you acquire.
 A distinction that, in practice, was very well known by Law students in my time, for example.
 We were well aware that most of what we studied in the different courses of the Law curriculum (the competencies, in principle) was completely useless (and could be and was indeed very quickly forgotten because it didn't confer us any ability) besides allowing us to get the academic diploma with professional effects.
-On reflection after many years of different professional lives, we have discovered that the only really important thing we learned was not taught in any course: an understanding of "what is Law" and how it operates and, in particular, what (right, but also too many times wrong) use you can make of it. - And facilitating the dissociation between academic diplomas and "official" diplomas with professional effects.
+On reflection after many years of different professional lives, we have discovered that the only really important thing we learned was not taught in any course: an understanding of "what is Law" and how it operates and, in particular, what (right, but also too many times wrong) use you can make of it.(4)

+And facilitating the dissociation between academic diplomas and "official" diplomas with professional effects.

-However, the Bologna process, launched by some EU Member States and then extended to all of them and to countries outside the EU, has been merged, in practice, with the ECTS system, launched by the European Community (now the European Union - EU-) well before Bologna.
+However, the Bologna process, launched by some EU Member States and then extended to all of them and to countries outside the EU, has been merged with the ECTS system, launched by the European Community (now the European Union - EU-), which predates it and which was not conceived as an instrument for curricula reform but for mobility.
 As a result of the merger, the Bologna process has become, to the eyes of many, just "an accounting system".
-This is how a Secretary of Education in Spain defined me the Bologna Process a few years ago.
+This is how a Secretary of Education in a very important EU Member State defined me the Bologna Process a few years ago.
 And, much more importantly, this is how it is used by many HEIs officials and authorities.
-Further, experience shows that the professorial corporation is extremely well endowed to translate into different languages (courses/disciplines/credits) the same academic practices.
-A comparative study that still remains to be carried out could and should analyze the reforms introduced in the Bologna process framework from this perspective: how much real reform lies behind the formal changes in the organization (or better: the description) of the academic programmes?
+Further, experience shows that the professorial corporation is extremely well endowed to translate into different languages the same academic practices.
+A comparative study that still remains to be carried out could and should analyze the reforms introduced in the Bologna Process framework from this perspective: how much real reform lies behind the formal changes in the organization (or better: the description) of the academic programmes?(5) (6)

-Under this traditional, so resilient, approach, the credits (looked at from the students perspective) have the same meaning as the former courses on specific disciplines: allowing students to get a degree that enables them to enter the labour market.
-In actual fact, and disregarding what literature says on the topic, students continue "to view" (and live) as we view and live disciplines in the old times: as a number of teaching hours.
+Under this traditional, so resilient, approach, the credits (looked at from the students perspective) have the same meaning as the former courses on specific discipline: allowing students to get a degree that enables them to enter the labour market.